11 Amazing Uses and Benefits of Money Tree Plants

 When browsing for money tree plants, you may see some with twisted or braided trunks.
 These specimens are usually made up of two individual plants that have been intentionally shaped to create a unique look.

-2) Money Tree Plants Can Help Purify the Air
+2) Can Help Purify the Air

 Like many houseplants, money trees could help purify the air around us.
 In the 1980s, NASA’s Clean Air Study discovered that houseplants can remove harmful VOCs (volatile organic compounds) from the air.